Supermagnum/heatsink/readme.txt

 And we know that the temperature change of the water is 40 - 18 = 22 °C.

 So by entering these values into the formula we get:
-Q = 3 kg x 4180 J/kg°C x 22 °C Q = 277,320 J
+Q = 3 kg x 4180 J/kg°C x 22 °C Q = 275880 J

-This means that the heat exchanger removes 277,320 joules of heat from the cooling loop in 150 seconds.
+This means that the heat exchanger removes 275880 joules of heat from the cooling loop in 150 seconds.

+To convert joules into watts= Joules/time in seconds.

 Ice as a cooling medium for the coolant loop: